 All members of staff and the wider school community should be able to raise concerns about poor or unsafe practice and feel confident any concern will be taken seriously by the school leadership team.
 We have 'whistleblowing' procedures in place and these are available in the Trust Whistleblowing Policy.
 However, for any member of staff who feels unable to raise concerns internally, or where they feel their concerns have not been addressed, they may contact the NSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or by email at: help@nspcc.org.uk.

-Parents or others in the wider school community with concerns can contact the NSPCC general helpline on: $0808\ 800\ 5000\ (24\ hour\ helpline)$ or email: help@nspcc.org.uk.
+Parents or others in the wider school community with concerns can contact the NSPCC general helpline on: 0808 800 5000 (24 hour helpline) or email: help@nspcc.org.uk.

-Appendix A: Children and Families Hub flow chart
+Appendix A: Children and Families Service Map and Key Contacts